jdbctemplatemapper/jdbctemplatemapper/readme.md

 ## Known issues
 1. For Oracle/SqlServer no support for blobs.
-2. Could have issues with old/non standard database drivers.
+2. Could have issues with old/non standard jdbc drivers.